bcmpinc/StardewHack/WearMoreRings/README.md

 * The mod changes the network protocol.
 So when playing multiplayer, all players must have this mod installed.
 * While rings from the [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) and [Giant Crop Ring](https://www.nexusmods.com/stardewvalley/mods/1182) mods can be equipped in the additional slots, their effects won't be applied.
-* Rings with a glow effect which were created through cheating will all have their glow effect disabled upon unequipping any of those rings.

 ## Changes
 #### 1.0: